dougmac3/KES_AEScriptsInfo/README.md

  [⬆ back to index](#helper-functions)

  ## JSONify
  These functions differ from the JSON functions above in that they only parse and stringify to and from a JSON string and do not write anything to disk.
-These can be useful if you are accepting or sending a JSON string via memory, for example when [communicating with a KBar button](https://bitbucket.org/khanyu/kbar/wiki/Buttons/Scriptlet)
+These can be useful if you are accepting or sending a JSON file that is not a settings file (you would need to handle the reading/writing to disk part) or via memory, for example,  when [communicating with a KBar button](https://bitbucket.org/khanyu/kbar/wiki/Buttons/Scriptlet)

  <a name="jsonify-parse"></a>
 ### JSONify Parse